samwherever/samallen.pro/docs/portfolio/video.md

 title: Video
 ---

-As part of rebuilding [Sertif's support center](support_sites.md), I also completely rebuilt how support videos were created, produced, and published.
+As part of rebuilding [Sertifi's support center](support_sites.md), I also completely rebuilt how support videos were created, produced, and published.
 These videos were written, narrated, designed, animated, and edited by me.

 Features of note: